It’s not unusual for Mike House to pick up the The San Diego Union-Tribune, read an article about a local need, and call The San Diego Foundation.

 His mother pushed him to leave behind the streets of South Los Angeles and join the U.S. Army at age 16.
 She even signed his contract stating Mike was 17 at the time so he could enlist – “The only lie she ever told,” Mike recalled.

-Discharged after three years, Mike settled in Louisiana where he started his family before moving back to Southern California, where Mike blossomed in his new career as a carpenter and climbed the ranks to a millwork foreman over the course of a decade.
+Discharged after three years, Mike settled in Louisiana where he started his family before moving back to Southern California, where Mike blossomed in his new career as a carpenter and climbed the ranks to a millwork foreman over a decade.

 After years of accumulating wealth from company stock, Mike was ready to start his own business.
 He signed a non-compete agreement in Los Angeles and Orange County, which led the House family to relocate to El Cajon in 1969 where Mike started his own contracting business.